pitfail/pitfail-reports/report3/func_reqs.rst

                    *Database*.
         5. ← *Database* returns the amount of cash for the *Player* to the *System*.
-        6. ← *System* checks that there is enough money for compelete the transcation.
-There is not enough money. *System* signals to the *Player* "Transcation Not Completed: Insufficient Funds."
+        6. ← *System* checks that there is enough money for complete the transaction.
+There is not enough money. *System* signals to the *Player* "Transaction Not Completed: Insufficient Funds."

 UC-2: Sell